wandahangFY/YOLOv11-RGBT/README_Zh.md

-# YOLO-MIF: Improved YOLOv8 with Multi-Information Fusion for Object Detection in Gray-Scale Images
+# YOLOv11-RGBT: Improved YOLOv11 with Multi-Information Fusion for Object Detection in Gray-Scale Images

 ## 简介